quellen-sol/veritas/README.md

 The engine crate provides several HTTP endpoints through an Axum server running on port 3000:

 - **Health Check**

   - Endpoint: `/healthcheck`
   - Method: GET
   - Returns: 200 OK if service is ready, 503 Service Unavailable during bootstrap

+- **Control Endpoints**

+  - `/toggle-ingestion`: Toggle the ingestion of new data from AMQP
+    - Method: POST
+    - Returns: JSON response with the new state
+      ```json
+      {
+        "ingesting": true // true if ingesting, false if paused
+      }
+      ```
+  - `/toggle-calculation`: Toggle the calculation of prices
+    - Method: POST
+    - Returns: JSON response with the new state
+      ```json
+      {
+        "calculating": true // true if calculating new prices, false if paused
+      }
+      ```

 - **Debug Endpoints**

   - `/debug-node`: Get detailed information about a specific node in the pricing graph

     - Query Parameters:
       - `mint` (required): The mint address of the token to get information about
       - `only_incoming` (optional): Filter to show only incoming relations (default: false)